An immunoglobulins test is done to measure

 If your immune

-system makes low levels of antibodies, you may have a higher chance of
+system makes low levels of antibodies, you may have a greater chance of

 developing repeated infections.
 You can be born with an immune system that